autocontracts/lightstreams/white-paper.md

 To protect the network from malicious smart contracts being published, validators will only permit Lightstreams' contracts to be added to the blockchain.
 The Lightstreams' contracts will be multi-signature contract templates, where both the author and the Lightstreams Foundation need to sign the contract.
 The Lightstreams Foundation will only sign valid smart contracts.

-# Lightstreams Software Development
+# Software Development

-It is planned that key Lightstreams’ software will be released and governed by an open source license agreement.
+It is planned that certain Lightstreams’ software layers will be released and governed by an open source license agreement.
 Key functional improvements will be specified via community proposals that are also voted on by the community.

 Development of features will be undertaken by both open source development and core developers of the Lightstream team.
 The Lightstream client will be initially developed for two target categories; desktop and mobile devices.